SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/phonics/suprasegmental-phonics.md

 »⟮An external open juncture⟯« is ⟮＿an open juncture＿⟯ that is ⟮marked⟯ by ⟮＿a pause＿⟯ (and thus ⟮c-;occurs⟯ at ⟮the beginning/end of an utterance⟯)
 »⟮A closed juncture⟯« is ⟮＿a phon juncture＿⟯ ⟮that is not at a word boundary, i.e. word-internal⟯.

-#### pause

-»⟮A pause⟯« is ⟮a long⟯ ⟮phon juncture⟯.
-While people assume that ⟮any space⟯ marks ⟮＿a pause＿⟯, ⟮in fact most don't⟯.
-»⟮An utterance⟯« (in one definition) is ⟮a unit of spoken speech⟯ ⟮bounded by ＿pauses＿⟯.
-⟮＿A pause＿⟯ may be ⟮＿filled＿⟯ or ⟮c_;＿unfilled＿⟯.
-»⟮A filled pause⟯« is ⟮＿a pause＿⟯ which contains ⟮some meaning-light speech⟯.
-»⟮A unfilled pause⟯« is ⟮＿a pause＿⟯ which contains ⟮slience⟯.

-##### IPA

-In the IPA, ⟮| and ‖⟯ both mark ⟮＿pauses＿⟯.
-In the IPA, ⟮the exact length⟯ of ⟮| and ‖⟯ ⟮depends on context⟯.
-In the IPA, ⟮|⟯ is used to mark a ⟮longer⟯ pause than ⟮c_-;‖⟯.

 ##### Other notations

-⟮The vertical bar |⟯ is used to mark ⟮feet⟯ in ⟮poetry⟯.
-In ⟮poetry⟯, often ⟮the slash⟯ is used to mark ⟮line breaks⟯.

-## phonetic-only suprasegmental feature
+## non-distinctive suprasegmental feature

 ### rhythm

-⟮Rhythm⟯ is a (typically) phonetic-only (but typologically relevant) suprasegmental feature indicating the timing of suprasegmental units
+⟮Rhythm⟯ is a (typically) non-distinctive (but typologically relevant) suprasegmental feature indicating the timing of suprasegmental units

 ### isochrony